joelstrohmeier/website/src/blog/guide-to-accessibility-audit.md

 ## What are your objectives?

 Why are you doing the audit?
 Common reasons include:
-- Reaching a compliance target (legal, regulatory)
+- reaching a compliance target (legal, regulatory)
-- Responding to a complaint
+- responding to a complaint
-- Improving the user experience
+- improving the user experience
-- Preparing for website launch or redesign
+- preparing for a website launch or redesign

 An audit helps provides a snapshot of your accessibility quality against a set scope.